ga-wdi-boston/rails-activerecord-one-to-many/README.md

 -   Is this clearly a hierarchical series of relationships?
 -   Can we access `Pet` from `City`?

-## Lab: Migrations
+### Lab: Migrations

-**REVIEW:** Generate a migration for `pets` using the first line of `data/pets.csv` as attribute names.
+**REVIEW:** Generate a model for `pets` using the first line of `data/pets.csv` as attribute names.

-After you generate the migration, inspect it visually and if it looks right, run `rake db:migrate`.
+After you generate the model, inspect the migration visually and if it looks right, run `rake db:migrate`.
 Next enter `rails db` and inspect the `pets` table with `\d pets`.